NeneWang/docs/docs/journal/jul-23.md

 - [x] Making the an algo view, or the like stats to show some specific stats.
+- [x] Add the icon
-- [ ] Save the post of the algorithms done, everytime you insert if there is internet.
+- [x] Save the post of the algorithms done, everytime you insert if there is internet. => Decided to do the algo social app instead.
 - [ ] Which also becomes the startup for the Gym app which should be connected with the 7 minutes app and the Habits Obstucating.
 - [ ] It would be funny if you have some users that is just you commenting that stuff, and randoizing the user that comments.
 - [ ] Think about building this social media app for it.
 Both in Flutter with the posts and on Angular as well.